How To Buy A House With No Money Down

 Many people believe that if they want to get a conventional loan – any loan not insured by the federal government – they need a 20% down payment.
 This isn’t actually true, though.
 Depending on your lender, you may get a loan with as little as 3% down if you’re a first-time home buyer, who is someone who hasn’t owned real estate in the last 3 years.
 The confusion about the minimum down payment often comes from the PMI requirement.

 Your lender will usually require you to pay PMI as a condition of your loan if your down payment is less than 20% of the loan amount.
 PMI gives your lender protection if you quit making loan payments.
-Although you’re the one paying for it, PMI offers no benefits to you.
-As a result, most homeowners want to cancel PMI as soon as possible.
-You can contact your lender and request that they cancel your PMI plan as soon as you reach 20% equity in your home based on payments.
+Most homeowners want to cancel PMI as soon as possible since it offers no benefits.
+You can request to cancel your PMI plan as soon as you reach 20% home equity.

 Special-purpose credit programs are targeted to help those in underserved communities have equal access to lending and credit systems in the U.S. This opens up homeownership as an option for building generational wealth to demographics that may have particularly struggled accessing the financial system in the past.

-Freddie Mac BorrowSmart Access is one such program, allowing those in one of 10 eligible metropolitan statistical areas to receive $3,000 in down payment assistance.2 Here are the eligible areas:
+Freddie Mac BorrowSmart Access is one such program, allowing those in one of 10 eligible metropolitan statistical areas to receive $3,000 in down payment assistance.3 Here are the eligible areas:

 • Atlanta-Sandy Springs-Alpharetta, Georgia